oplS16projects/DonAdu/README.md

 ### Leonard Lambda @lennylambda
 will work on...

-### Frank Functions @frankiefunk
+### John Adams @jadamsuml
-Frank is team lead.
-Additionally, Frank will work on...
+John is team lead.
+Will be responsible for the integration between the drawings themselves, and the webpage.
+Will also assist the other group members where necessary.